juliocmatias/store-manager/README.md

 After cloning and accessing the project directory.
 Install the dependencies with `npm install` if you don't have Node.js installed, just follow the instructions in Docker.

-Run `docker-compose up -d` in the terminal and stop the API container with `docker stop talker_manager`.
+Run `docker-compose up -d` in the terminal and stop the API container with `docker stop store_manager`.
 After this step:

 ```bash
 # access access the API with this command in the terminal